IBM/lazy-z/README.md

 ### contains

-Shortcut to check if string or array of strings contains a value
+Shortcut to check if string or array contains a value

 ```js
 const { contains } = require("lazy-z");